-Today is the 225th anniversary of the death of Mozart on 5 December, 1791.
-Anyone unaware of the dramatic licence taken in the play and film “Amadeus” might think that the genius composed the last bars of his Requiem on his deathbed, but reality didn’t quite live up to that story.
+Anyone unaware of the dramatic license taken in the play and film “Amadeus” might think that the genius composed the last bars of his Requiem on his deathbed, but reality didn’t quite live up to that story.

-The anniversary has been commemorated this year by the Release of a 200 CD box set containing 240 hours of Mozart’s works.
+The anniversary has been commemorated in the year 2016 by the release of a 200 CD box set containing 240 hours of Mozart’s works.
 The set also includes two books about the composer.